hitarth64/statistical-learning/README.md

 # Statistical Learning
-This is a repository for basic machine learning codes.
+This is a repository for basic machine learning codes with Tensorflow.
+It is aimed at getting beginners leads on how to code with TensorFlow.

-I will be posting problems and codes for the course - **ECE1504 : Statistical Learning**, which is being conducted in Fall 2018 by Prof. Ashish Khisti at University of Toronto.
-Codes will be posted once the submission deadlines are over to avoid plagiarism.

-The coding assignments are being worked out by team of 2 people - myself and my friend.
+Codes are joint efforts of two people and obviously, one of them is me.